ansys/pysystem-coupling/doc/source/examples/00-systemcoupling/parametric_sweep_vel.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 180-187
+GENERATED FROM PYTHON SOURCE LINES 178-185

-``get_max_displacement``
+Get maximum displacement
 ~~~~~~~~~~~~~~~~~~~~~~~~
 Use the previously defined functions to:

 - Modify the Fluent input file to apply the provided ``inlet_velocity`` setting.
-- Run the coupled analysis based on that setting.
+- Run the coupled analysis based on this setting.
 - Extract and return the maximum displacement value from the MAPDL results.

 ..
-GENERATED FROM PYTHON SOURCE LINES 187-192
+GENERATED FROM PYTHON SOURCE LINES 185-191

 .. code-block:: default

     def get_max_displacement(working_dir, inlet_velocity):
       set_inlet_velocity(working_dir, inlet_velocity)